Therapy for Young Adults | NYC & Pleasantville | Repose

 Therapy for young adults at Repose can help you get in touch with your innate wisdom and cultivate resilience to overcome challenges and lead a more fulfilling life.
 Furthermore, you can strengthen your mind-body connection through somatic integration sessions and group healing classes.

+We offer in-person therapy at our offices in NYC and Pleasantville and online therapy across New York, New Jersey, and Connecticut.
 To schedule a consultation and get matched with a therapist who aligns with your unique therapeutic goals, preferences, and requirements, please contact us.

 Yes!
 We Accept Insurance!